tilburgsciencehub/website/content/topics/Automation/Replicability/cloud-computing/colab-github.md

 - `!git commit -m "Your commit message"` to commit the staged changes.
 - `!git push` to push committed changes to the remote repository.

+Using commands within the Colab interface can often be the most straightforward method for certain tasks, such as cloning a repository.
+However, depending on the situation, utilizing the features of either GitHub or Colab may offer the most convenience and efficiency.
+For detailed guidance on employing git commands within Colab, please refer to [this article](https://medium.com/analytics-vidhya/how-to-use-google-colab-with-github-via-google-drive-68efb23a42d).

 ### Pushing Changes Using the Colab Interface

 In addition to executing Git commands directly in Colab, you can also use the Colab interface to push changes to your GitHub repository.
 This provides a more user-friendly and visual way to manage your commits and push them to the remote repository.